NikitaKiran/VR_Assignment1_NikitaKiran_IMT2022028/README.md

 We used the **SIFT** feature detector to identify key points in each of the overlapping images.
 SIFT is invariant to rotation and scale, making it suitable for feature detection in image stitching.

 #### 2. Feature Matching
-The **Brute-Force Matcher (BFMatcher)** with was used to match key points between consecutive images.
+The **Brute-Force Matcher (BFMatcher)** was used to match key points between consecutive images.
 Lowe's ratio test was used to ensure only good matches were retained.
 The ratio test compares the distance of the closest match to the distance of the second closest match.
 If the ratio of these distances is below a certain threshold ( 0.75), the match is considered good.

 #### 3. Homography Transformation
 A **homography matrix** was computed using **RANSAC (Random Sample Consensus)** to align the images based on matched key points.
 This transformation ensures proper perspective warping and alignment.